 In addition, the Layla’s memory foam is infused with copper, which has two benefits – it is cooling and will assist with heat dissipation, and it is also anti-microbial and will keep the mattress free of mildew and mold.

-In the end, the Layla is simply one of the most comfortable mattresses I have ever slept on; fans of soothing memory foam are going to love it!
+In the end, the Layla is simply one of the most comfortable mattresses I have ever slept on; side sleepers and fans of soothing memory foam are going to love it!

 What Makes The Layla Stand Out?